15-Year-Old Girl Charged With Murder Of Broken Arrow Teen, Police Say

 Ky’Leigh Shaw was arrested and booked into the Broken Arrow city jail on Feb.
 1.

-Police said 16-year-old Decari Green was shot and left in the street to die.
+Police said 16-year-old Dacari Green was shot and left in the street to die.

 An affidavit in the case said it happened because some gang members accused Green of being a snitch.

-Note: Editors Note: This story has been amended to correct the spelling of Dacari Green's name